“The idea of the practice of medicine as an art is not new.”

 —Dr. Molly O’Dell, assistant professor, Virginia Tech Carilion School of Medicine

 Since the early Greek philosophers waxed poetic about their scientific theories, art and science have been intertwined.
 This kinship extends to the field of medicine, where being a caring health provider involves as much art as science.

 Early in 2013 another major initiative was launched by the program – an annual poetry writing competition open to medical students, master of fine arts students at Virginia Tech, undergraduate students at Virginia Tech, and members of the Translational Biology, Medicine, and Health program.
-With special guest judges, monetary awards, and celebration events in downtown Roanoke, the inaugural program received many excellent submissions and looks to build in the future.
+With special guest judges, monetary awards, and celebration events in downtown Roanoke, the inaugural program received many excellent submissions.
+The poetry competition took place for two years.

 The program also co-sponsors events with other regional organizations from time to time.
 One example is a recent lecture from John Bramblitt, an internationally renowned painter who lost his sight early on in his life and before he began his career as an artist.
 Besides the inspirational lecture, a live painting session took place with the resulting work featured in the subsequent art show at the medical school.